bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:07:44

 Well I don't know I didn't read it in that level of detail.
-So there's only 80 bytes available in OP_RETURN.
+So there's only 80 bytes available in `OP_RETURN´.
 So you could use those 80 bytes to write as key characters, you know, with an opening bracket and colons and all this stuff.
 But you can also agree on a serialization format that could put way more information in a smaller space.